 One of the best tactics to use when marketing your real estate business is to target specific areas as far as possible.
 A great way to do this is to use geo-targeted ads have your ads show up to people in a specific location.
 When it comes to building recognition in a local market, geo targeted marketing is as effective as it gets.
 Honing in and focusing on specific locations can drastically improve your results and actually result in more business than if you focused on broader, more general areas.

 Agents can choose to display different content for their ads based on geographic locations so as to reach people that are most likely to be looking for houses in a particular area.
-According to a study by Factual, a location data company, 80 percent of the marketers they surveyed said that location-based marketing receives higher response rates and more customer engagement than other traditional forms of marketing.
+According to a study, 80 percent of the marketers they surveyed said that location-based marketing receives higher response rates and more customer engagement than other traditional forms of marketing.